drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 #### Mdm2 Bound to p53 Transactivation Domain (4/4)
 *[Md]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system

-Moreover, the interaction is dominated by complementary geometric features involving a triad of p53 amino-acids Phe-19, Trp-23 and Leu-26 that penetrate deep into the Mdm2 cleft.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/mdm2-bound-to-p53-transactivation-domain-44-b96c0fa2'><i class='fa fa-play' aria-hidden='true'></i></button>Moreover, the interaction is dominated by complementary geometric features involving a triad of p53 amino-acids Phe-19, Trp-23 and Leu-26 that penetrate deep into the Mdm2 cleft.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[Md]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system